Trade HSBC Stock

 Start trading HSBC stocks today with the award-winning, licensed and regulated broker!

-The inspiration behind the establishment of HSBC was by a Scotsman named Sir Thomas Sutherland who, at the time, worked for the Peninsular and Oriental Steam Navigation Company in Asia.
+The inspiration behind the establishment of HSBC was a Scotsman named Sir Thomas Sutherland who, at the time, worked for the Peninsular and Oriental Steam Navigation Company in Asia.

 Sutherland quickly realized that there was incredible untapped potential for banking operations on the Chinese coast and in Hong Kong.
 He helped to set up the bank, which opened its doors to its first customers in March 1865, followed by a second location in Shanghai barely a month later.